GRACE BAPTIST CHURCH PORTSMOUTH

 Talking to Pastor at End of Service

-At the end of the Service the Pastor will move to the back of the tea room where he can converse, socially distanced, with worshippers.
+At the end of the Service the Pastor will move to the back of the church where he can converse, socially distanced, with worshippers.

 After Service Cleaning

-Between morning and evening services the duty stewards shall clean all flat and hard surfaces using a combined detergent disinfectant solution.
+Between morning and evening services the duty stewards shall clean all flat and hard surfaces using alcohol wipes or a combined detergent disinfectant solution.
 Toilets shall be disinfected.
 Pedal bins shall be emptied and fresh liners inserted.
 Disposable anti-bacterial gloves and aprons will be available.

 Attendance List and Data Protection